D-spec-sec/InfoSec/Security Framework Types.md

 Control Framework: SABSA provides a control framework that helps organizations define, design, and implement security controls in a consistent and comprehensive manner.

+## FedRAMP
+FedRAMP, or Federal Risk and Authorization Management Program, is a U.S. government program specifically designed to standardize the security assessment, authorization, and monitoring of cloud products and services for federal agencies.
+While it is a crucial framework for cloud security, it is not a generic methodology for developing risk-driven enterprise information security architectures.

+##COBIT: COBIT, or Control Objectives for Information and Related Technologies, is a framework developed by ISACA for IT governance and management.
+While COBIT addresses aspects of information security and risk management, it is not specifically focused on the comprehensive development of risk-driven enterprise information security architectures.
+It is more broadly applicable to IT governance and control.